pauromeu/cla-project-drawing-graphs-by-eigenvectors/README.md

-# Drawing Graphs by Eigenvector
+# Drawing Graphs by Eigenvectors

 This project focused on spectral graph drawing methods, which construct the layout of a graph using eigenvectors of certain matrices.
 One possible approach is the force-directed strategy [1], which defines an energy function, with the minimum determining a drawing that is optimal in a certain sense.
 Another approach using the generalized eigenvectors of the graph Laplacian was proposed in [2].